History of the Cross Border Xpress: 2005–2008: Land acquisition

 Land negotiations on Martinez Ranch stalled and in May 2006, Mark Grosvenor, Malin Burnham and Ralph Nieders flew to Los Cabos, Baja California del Sur to meet directly with the new AMP/GAP strategic partners Eduardo Sanchez-Navarro Redo, Carlos Laviada Ocejo and his wife Laura Diez-Barroso Azcarraga.
 For the Los Cabos meeting, an eighty-page report was prepared and submitted by Casey Development/Nieders outlining the history of the cross-border terminal, the Presidential permit process (which had been initiated by Casey Development/Nieders in 2000), and the City of San Diego planning and development process.
 The initial proposal was for a 60,000 square foot building connected to the Tijuana airport terminal through a 400 ft passenger bridge.
 The total project value was estimated at $110 million U.S. dollars.
 The initial annual operating costs for U.S. Customs and Border Protection (CBP) was estimated at $8 million U.S. dollars to service 1.25 million passengers in the first year of operation.
 A strategic airport alliance between the Tijuana airport/GAP and the San Diego County Regional Airport Authority was also part of the cross-border terminal development proposal.

 In June 2006, the AMP/GAP strategic partners failed to make a commitment on the two parcels of the Martinez Ranch held in reserve for the development of the cross-border terminal.
 In the 18-month period (January 2005 to June 2006) land values in Otay Mesa rose by almost 40 percent.
 With rising prices and real estate demand Christopher McKellar/Mark Grosvenor ended negotiations on the Martinez Ranch parcels held in reserve for the cross-border terminal and proceeded with the development of Martinez Ranch Business Park.
 Direct negotiations between the AMP strategic partners and Frank Goldberg for the Britannia Commerce Center site also failed as Frank Goldberg showed no interest in selling.
-In 2001, Ralph Nieders had met with Frank Goldberg who offered to build the cross-border terminal for a percentage of the Tijuana airport's gross revenue which was not accepted by GAP, and in 1991, Frank Goldberg had also been contacted during the Aerocharter negotiations as his property offered the shortest span for a passenger bridge to the Tijuana airport and the most direct entry for a cross-border terminal through Britannia Boulevard and California State Route 905 as shown by image 19.
+In 2001, Nieders had met with Frank Goldberg who offered to build the cross-border terminal for a percentage of the Tijuana airport's gross revenue which was not accepted by GAP, and in 1991, Frank Goldberg had also been contacted during the Aerocharter negotiations as his property offered the shortest span for a passenger bridge to the Tijuana airport and the most direct entry for a cross-border terminal through Britannia Boulevard and California State Route 905 as shown by image 19.
 With two of the three potential cross-border terminal sites no longer available, Casey Development/Nieders then arranged for Christan Checa Levien and Diego Sanchez-Navarro (son of Eduardo Sanchez-Navarro) to meet with James Waring, Deputy Chief Operating Officer of San Diego Mayor Jerry Sanders, San Diego Councilman Ben Hueso representing Otay Mesa (cross-border location), and Emil Wohl of Otay Pacific Development LLC, which had acquired the Martinez Trust property (the 1998 Casey Development/SACSA cross-border terminal site, APN 667-060-02).
 Initial negotiations stalled and site development of the property continued.